open-mmlab/mmtracking/docs/quick_run.md

 - Inference existing models on a given video or image folder.
 - Test (inference and evaluate) existing models on standard datasets.
-- Train exisitng models on standard datasets.
+- Train existing models on standard datasets.

 ### Inference